 IN PERSON: Come to the Extended Education office to register for a class in person.
-The office is located in the Small College Complex area on the CSUDH campus, B141 (next to the Cashier).
+The office is located in the Extended Education complex on the west side of the campus, EE 1100.
 You may pay by check or money order, or use your VISA/MasterCard or Discover Card.
 No cash is accepted.